 When will the wars be over and lives returned to normal?
 Those times seem elusive as the lines between wartime and peacetime become increasingly blurred.
 The so-called time of war affects every aspect of life.
 It changes laws, civil liberties, and the public’s relationship to the law.
 But what about when war seems to go on endlessly?
 What exactly is wartime?
-And how does that blurring of lines effect law and society?
+And how does that blurring of lines affect law and society?
 Maria Armoudian discusses the effects of war on society with Mary Dudziak, Patrick James, and Christopher McKnight Nichols.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 Disclaimer: The ideas expressed in this podcast reflect the views of the guests and not necessarily the views of The Big Q.

 You might also like: